mattjmorrison-homelab/pi-provision/README.md

 - Raspberry Pi OS Lite (32-bit) — Trixie (the 32-bit build supports all Raspberry Pi models, including ARMv6 boards)
 - An SSH public key at `~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub`

-Both scripts prompt for the image path, disk identifier, and a password, then write the image and configure a first-boot `firstrun.sh` for SSH access (including installing your public key).
+Both scripts expect the image at a hardcoded path under `~/Downloads` (see the `IMAGE_PATH` line near the top of each script — update the filename there if you download a newer release).
+They prompt for the disk identifier and a password, then write the image and configure a first-boot `firstrun.sh` for SSH access (including installing your public key).

 **After flashing:**
 ```bash